 You’ve probably heard the term “teacup” Poodle.
 But what is it?
 Is it a real kind of dog or just a runt?
 Poodles come in several sizes according to the various kennel clubs, but what is a teacup Poodle?
 Here’s the scoop.

-Poodles come in a wide variety of colors: white, black, gray, silver, brown, silver beige, apricot, red, cream and sable.
-They can even be brindle, phantom, or parti-colored.
-Poodles have a single layer coat which sheds very little and they are considered one of the best breeds for people with allergies.
+Poodles come in a wide variety of colors: white, black, gray, silver, brown, silver beige, apricot, red, cream, and sable.
+They can even be brindle, phantom, or particolored.
+Poodles have a single-layer coat that sheds very little and they are considered one of the best breeds for people with allergies.
 Poodles are often crossed with other breeds to produce “doodle” breeds, in the hope that the offspring won’t shed.

 Poodles are known as one of the most intelligent of all breeds and they are very easy to train.
 They need training and regular exercise.
 Otherwise, with their intelligence, they can get into trouble.
 They are very energetic dogs and they need plenty of exercise and activity.
 They can be taught to do almost anything.